 How to get a dementia diagnosis

-The dementia diagnosis process can vary for everyone.
-This page describes the typical steps involved in getting a diagnosis, including what might happen if you are referred to a specialist.
+The dementia diagnosis process can be different for everyone.
+This page describes the typical steps involved in getting a diagnosis.

 For many people, getting a dementia diagnosis can be quite simple and take just a few weeks.
 For others it can take much longer – sometimes more than a year.